Gabriel-Sagan/RTMP/README.md

 ## Installation and Setup:

-RTMP uses the Python library SCAMP to generate real time musical output.
+RTMP uses the Python library SCAMP and others to generate real time musical output.
 Type the following command in the command prompt:

-pip install scamp
+pip install scamp pynput python-rtmidi

 0.4 utilizes external instrumental plugins using LoopMIDI (Windows)